-The Council has an account with CCLA, with a balance of £80,000, with the monthly interest being paid into Unity Bank.
+The Council has an account with CCLA, with a balance at 31st March 2025 of £80,000, with the monthly interest being paid into Unity Bank.

 The Council currently has one outstanding PWLB loans repaid at half-yearly intervals.
-We have, as part of our above payment review / testing, verified details of the half-yearly loan repayments for the current year to September 2024 and at our final visit will confirm by reference to the PWLB third-party demands and the UK Debt Agency year-end residual loan schedule, the outstanding loan liability to be reported in the AGAR at Section 2, Box 9.
+We have, as part of our above payment review / testing, verified details of the half-yearly loan repayments for the year to 31st March 2025 and have confirmed by reference to the PWLB third-party demands and the UK Debt Agency year-end residual loan schedule, the outstanding loan liability to be reported in the AGAR at Section 2, Box 9.